usnistgov/FederalProfile-8259A/_Appendix/glossary.md

 # Appendix Glossary of Terms, Acronyms, and Notations

-_This appendix is informative._ It describes the vocabulary and textual representations used in the document.
+This appendix describes the vocabulary and textual representations used in the document.

 ## Notations

-This Standard uses the following typographical conventions in text:
+This document uses the following typographical conventions in text:

 - ASN.1 data types are represented in a `monospaced font`.
 For example, `SignedData` and `SignerInfo` are data types defined for digital signatures.